CounterpartyXCP/counterparty-core/spec.rst

 A dividend payment is a payment of some quantity of XCP to every holder of a given asset in proportion to the size of their holdings.
-Dividend‐yielding assets must be indivisible.
+Dividend‐yielding assets may be either divisible or indivisible.
 The dividend payment need not be made from the address which first issued the shares (indivisible assets).

 Watch